Idaho governor signs abortion ban modeled on Texas law

 The law is modeled after a Texas law that the U.S. Supreme Court has allowed to remain in place until a court challenge is decided on its merits.
 The Texas law allows people to enforce the law in place of state officials who normally would do so.
 The Texas law authorizes lawsuits against clinics, doctors and anyone who “aids or abets” an abortion that is not permitted by law.

-A number of other states are pursuing similar laws, including Tennessee, which introduced a Texas-styled abortion bill on Tuesday.
+A number of other states are pursuing similar laws, including Tennessee, which introduced a Texas-styled abortion bill last week.

+White House press secretary Jen Psaki said the Biden administration knew the Texas law would lead to other states passing similar laws, and called on Congress to send the president a bill to “shut down these radical steps.”

+“This development is devastating for women in Idaho, as it will further impede women’s access to health care, especially those on low incomes and living in rural communities,” Psaki said in a statement Wednesday.

 Republicans in Idaho have super-majorities in both the House and Senate.
 The measure passed the Senate 28-6 and the House 51-14 with no Democratic support.
 Three House Republicans voted against the measure.

-Note: This story has been corrected to show that the abortion bill in Tennessee was introduced last week, not this week.